wavefrontHQ/docs/pages/doc/users_account_managing.md

 ## Generate an API Token

-Wavefront allows you to interact with your Wavefront instance using the [Wavefront REST API](wavefront_api.html).
-When you make an API call, you have to pass in a token, which you can generate from your account page.
+Wavefront allows user accounts and service accounts to interact with your Wavefront instance using the [Wavefront REST API](wavefront_api.html).

+Before you or a service acount that you manage can make an API call, you generate an API token.

 1. Click the gear icon <i class="fa fa-cog"/> on the taskbar and select your username.
 2. Click the **API Access** tab and follow the instructions.
+See [Generating an API Token](wavefront_api.html#generating-an-api-token) for details.